4.99 from 321 votes

 Instructions

-• Pierce chicken carefully with a knife and brine with whole milk (or water), salt, garlic, black peppercorns, and bay leaves.
-Brine for 2-3 hours or overnight for best results.
+• In a large bowl, add whole milk, salt, garlic, black peppercorns, and bay leaves.
+Pierce the chicken pieces a few times carefully with a knife and add them to the bowl.
+Brine for a minimum of 2-3 hours or ideally overnight for best results.

-• In a large mixing bowl, combine flour, cornstarch, kosher salt, white pepper, black pepper, garlic powder, onion powder, cayenne pepper and baking powder and whisk until combined.
+• In another large bowl, make the Seasoning Mix by adding the flour, cornstarch, salt, white pepper, black pepper, garlic powder, onion powder, cayenne pepper, smoked paprika, and baking powder.
+Mix until combined.

-• Take 1 cup of your seasoning mix and combine in a separate bowl with cold water and mix until smooth.
+• In a small bowl, transfer 1 cup of the Seasoning Mix and combine in a separate bowl with cold water and mix until smooth to create the Wet Batter.

 • Dip each piece of chicken in the wet batter and let any excess drip off.
-Immediately dredge in seasoning mix and press the mix into the chicken until completely coated.
-Let rest on a baking sheet while you heat up your oil.
+Transfer the chicken to the Seasoning Mix and press the mix into the chicken until completely coated.
+Repeat until all the chicken is coated.
+Let the chicken rest on a baking sheet while you heat up your oil.

-• In a large cast iron pan, dutch oven, or heavy bottomed pan/wok, fry chicken at 350F for 8-12 minutes (depending on size of the chicken) until the internal temperature reads 165F.
+• In a large cast iron pan, dutch oven, or heavy bottomed pan/wok, fry chicken at 350F for 8-12 minutes (depending on size of the chicken) until the internal temperature reads 165F and the chicken is a deep golden brown.
+Transfer to a wire rack to let cool for 5 minutes before enjoying!

 Notes